When our safety cameras detect speeding, they capture images and information about the speeding vehicle.

 Waka Kotahi Open Data Portal(external link)

 While our general privacy protections apply to how we use safety cameras, we also have another set of specific privacy protections in place for safety cameras and these are documented in our PIA.
-That's because the information we'll collect using safety cameras, and the ways we'll use the informaiton, is new for NZTA and sits outside of our general privacy protections.
-We consult the Office of the Privacy Commissioner as we develop our privacy protections, and we also consult with our Safety Cameras Māori Advisory Group (Te Rōpū) on data protection considerations.
+That's because the information we'll collect using safety cameras, and the ways we'll use the information, sits outside of our general privacy protections.
+We consult the Office of the Privacy Commissioner as we develop our privacy protections on data protection considerations.

 As we introduce new types of safety cameras, we’ll review our PIA to make sure it stays accurate.